d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

 ### WrapperGenerator

-[WrapperGenerator](../apidocs/info/smart_tools/smartactors/core/wrapper_generator/WrapperGenerator.html) generates a class in runtime which implements IObject, IObjectWrapper and the interface of the parameter of the actor's handler.
+[WrapperGenerator](../apidocs/info/smart_tools/smartactors/core/wrapper_generator/WrapperGenerator.html) generates a class in runtime which implements IObject, IObjectWrapper and the wrapper interface — interface of the parameter of the actor's handler.

     IKey iWrapperGeneratorKey = Keys.getOrAdd(IWrapperGenerator.class.getCanonicalName());
     IWrapperGenerator generator = IOC.resolve(iWrapperGeneratorKey);